qualcomm-linux/pkg-android-platform-tools/system/core/init/README.md

   socket.
 It defaults to the service security context, as specified by seclabel or computed based on the service executable file security context.
   For native executables see libcutils android\_get\_control\_socket().

+`stdio_to_kmsg`
+> Redirect stdout and stderr to /dev/kmsg_debug.
+This is useful for services that do not use native Android logging during early boot and whose logs messages we want to capture.
+This is only enabled when /dev/kmsg_debug is enabled, which is only enabled on userdebug and eng builds.
+  This is mutually exclusive with the console option, which additionally connects stdin to the given console.

 `timeout_period <seconds>`
 > Provide a timeout after which point the service will be killed.
 The oneshot keyword is respected